mementum/backtrader.blog/docs/posts/2015-08-27-real-world-usage/real-world-usage.rst

    :author: mementum
    :image: 1
    :redirect: posts/2015-08-27
+   :excerpt: 3

 Real World Usage
 ################

-Finally it seems it pays having gotten down to developing ``backtrader``.
+Finally it seems it pays having gotten down to developing `backtrader`.

 Following what seemed like the end of the world when looking at the European markets in the last weeks, a friend asked if I could have a look at the data in